Kalafut-organization/elephant_vending_machine_backend/README.md

 1. `pip install -e .`
 1. `flask run`

+## Configuring Remote Pis for GPIO Pin Reading
+1. Ensure Pis are running Raspbian
+1. Open the Raspberry Pi Configuration Tool
+1. Set "Remote GPIO" to "enabled"
+1. Configure this to run at boot in the future
+    * Using a terminal, run the following `sudo systemctl enable pigpiod`
+    * Now to manually enable remote access at this time, run `sudo systemctl start pigpiod`
+1. For more information, visit [this documentation](https://gpiozero.readthedocs.io/en/stable/remote_gpio.html)

 ## Test suite
 1. To execute the test suite run `coverage run -m pytest`
 1. To view coverage report after tests have been run use `coverage report`